Cactoidal/Time-Crystal/godot/README.md

 https://github.com/Cactoidal/Time-Crystal/assets/115384394/3cfbe895-99c1-4930-8079-199caf97d5ac

 Happy to say that I'm once again able to register Automation upkeeps (thanks Mike), and the matchmaking performUpkeep seems to be working.
-Above is a hand getting extracted from a hash.
+Above is the extraction of some raw hand values from an oracle-committed hash.
 Next step will be making this all a bit prettier.